-A turbocharger is an exhaust-driven pump and compressor that increases air intake volume.
-It improves the volumetric efficiency of an engine.
-Because a turbocharger is driven by expanding exhaust gases, it is a free source of boost.
+A turbocharger improves the volumetric efficiency of an engine.
+Because a turbocharger is driven by expanding exhaust gases, it is a free boost source.

 The Turbocharger Wastegate

 An underboost condition usually occurs when the wastegate stays open or opens too early.
 A sticking wastegate or wastegate linkage will also result in underboost.
 A restriction in the exhaust will reduce exhaust flow past the turbine wheel resulting in this condition.
 Underboost results in poor acceleration and a loss of horsepower.

 The ECM controls an electric solenoid-operated vacuum valve that moves the wastegate diaphragm.
 A partially open or closed wastegate from a faulty valve, a disconnected vacuum line, or a leaking diaphragm will cause an overboost condition.
 Overboost can damage the turbocharger and the engine.